If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 One of the best places to visit in Fayetteville, the African-American Trail is a pathway of sites that give a historic look into the life of African Americans who live in Fayetteville and Cumberland County.

-Just a few of the landmarks you might come across along the cultural heritage trails include the Sandhills Family Heritage Center, Orange Street School, the Evans A.M.E.
+Some landmarks you might come across along the cultural heritage trails include the Sandhills Family Heritage Center, Orange Street School, the Evans A.M.E.
 Zion Church, the Fayetteville History Museum, Cross Creek Cemetery, and the Henry Evans Historical Marker.

 See Related: Most Beautiful Valleys in the US